wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 The Hyperledger Fabric peer relies on Docker to deploy and run Chaincode (aka Smart Contracts).
 In addition, for development purposes, the Hyperledger Fabric peer service and the membership and security service can both run in Docker containers.
-The Hyperledger Fabric peer unit tests include tests that build both a peer service Docker image and a membership and security service Docker image.
-This is covered later in the document.
+Instructions for building both a peer service Docker image and a membership and security service Docker image are covered later in this document.

 A local Docker registry can be used for the Hyperledger Fabric environment if you are not going to access public Docker images.